Yann39/java-wasm-teavm/README.md

 ### Wasm workloads

-- Currently you need to activate the feature in Docker Desktop
+- Currently, you need to activate the feature in Docker Desktop

 - Then specify the runtime and platform at runtime :